Megislava/Alaskan-Obsidian/Tools/Wireshark.md

 - packets that are seen as a dangerous (are somehow anomalious) are colored

+#### Traffic Capture
+- capture options
+	- Input
+		- Enable promiscuous mode on all interfaces
+	- Output
+		- capture to a permanent file
+		- what is the output file format - pcapng/pcap
+		- use ring buffer! - overriding currect file is coloring... is involved
+	- Options
+		- resolve MAC address - give us the manufacturer
+		- resolve transport names - with that application is the network flow from
+		- resolve network names - hiding a DNS server a lot, time consuming, don;t really worth it
+		- stop capture automatically after - packets, files, kB, seconds
 - methods of packet collection:
 	- network tap:
 		- physical device which is physically tap between a cable